When the big show comes to town, there are plenty of ways to celebrate

 |Discover the ways to look and act the part this Rodeo season|

 Houston is fixin' to be overrun with boots and chaps.
-The 2013 Houston Livestock Show & Rodeo rides into town February 25, bringing 20 days of world-class performers, awesome rodeo action, great food and tons of excitement to Reliant Park.
+The 2015 Houston Livestock Show & Rodeo rides into town March 3, bringing 20 days of world-class performers, awesome rodeo action, great food and tons of excitement to NRG Park.
 But not all of the western fun is at the Rodeo itself-here's how to "go Texan" all month-long in H-Town.

 Looking for country music?
-You'll certainly find it at the Rodeo, with headline performers including Toby Keith, Alan Jackson, Zac Brown Band, George Strait and many more (get tickets here).
+You'll certainly find it at the Rodeo, with headline performers including Alan Jackson, Tim McGraw, Zac Brown Band, Miranda Lambert and many more (get tickets here).
 Apart from the arena concerts, more musical acts will perform at The Hideout and the Wine Garden on the Rodeo grounds.
 But if you want to get down away from the crowds, head to one of these Houston country music destinations.

 Armadillo Palace.
 Part honky-tonk and part Texas history museum, Goode's Armadillo Palace gets the mood established right off the bat thanks to the towering armadillo sporting longhorns and breathing smoke right out front.
 Oh, and you'll love the venison chili.